alexandra-storton/Profitability-and-Discounting-Strategy/README.md

 ## 📌 Objective

-To identify key drivers of margin erosion and profitability through exploratory data analysis of order, customer, and product data to inform strategic business decisions.
+To provide actionable commercial recommendations to a leadership team facing margin erosion using order, product and customer data to diagnose the root causes and prioritise the highest-ROI interventions.

 <br>